 For concreteness we showed folds over lists, but similar operations exist over arrays, streams, files, trees, dictionaries and any other collections.

 In this article, by reduce we always mean the reduce over a monoid.
-A monoid is a set (called `carrier set') with an associative binary operation which has a unit (also called zero) element.
+A monoid is a set (called `carrier set') with an associative binary operation which has a neutral (also called unit, or zero) element.
 Concretely, in OCaml

 type 'a monoid = {zero: 'a; op: 'a -> 'a -> 'a}